Table of Contents

 - Abstaining from sex unless they and their partners are both HIV-negative and in a long-term, monogamous relationship

-- Not using injection drugs, or if they do, always using new, clean needles
+- Not injecting drugs, or if they do, always using new, clean needles and other drug equipment

 It is also important to tell children that HIV is not transmitted by casual contact such as: